somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 ---
-title: '`NLSIG-COVID19Lab`: A modern logistic-growth tool (nlogistic-sigmoid) for modelling the dynamics of the COVID-19 pandemic process'
+title: '`NLSIG-COVID19Lab`: A modern logistic-growth tool (nlogistic-sigmoid) for descriptively modelling the dynamics of the COVID-19 pandemic process'
 tags:
   - Matlab
   - COVID-19